 Now due to digitalization, you will most likely receive some credentials to log into the net banking and/or mobile banking platform of your credit card agency.
 You will find your transaction statements there.

 There is also a chance that along with the physical credit card, you will get a digital credit card in the mobile banking app.
 Every information you need about your credit card service will be available in that app.

 It is simple.
 You can withdraw cash from an ATM with your credit card, swipe it on the POS machine and also do a digital transaction.
 If you are a tech first person then these pretty pieces of plastic can be quiet beneficial for you.
 Because mostly there are no charges if you use the card for a digital transaction and pay back on time.

-Similar to a normal debit card, there will be a 16 digit number of Credit Card, an Expiry Date and a CVV code.
-To transact online, put those numbers into place and boom! it will be done.
+Similar to a normal debit card, there will be a 16 digit number of Credit Card, an Expiry Date, and a CVV code.
+To transact online put those numbers into place and boom! it will be done.
 The beauty of credit cards is they don’t make you feel that you are spending any money.
 It’s even scientifically proven.

-How to repay the money back to
+How to repay the money back to the bank?

 You will get a statement in your email inbox at the start of each month.
 This mail will include all your transaction details along with the total bill and charges if any for the past month.
 Now, the cardholder needs to pay the bill and charges within a grace period.

 Grace Period basically means a time period in which you can pay the credit card bill and you won’t need to pay any interest rate.
 It can last from 7 days to a complete month.
 In case, you can’t pay within the prescribed Grace period then cardholder has the option to pay a minimum amount and then the bank will incur interest on rest of your borrowed amount.

 This way credit cards are a short term debt instrument.
 If everything stays fine then credit card debt is returned to the bank within a month or two.
 That’s why I called it short term.